adamff-dev/twitch-adfree-webos/.github/ISSUE_TEMPLATE/bug.md

 Describe the bug/issue and how to reproduce it.
 Provide as much information as possible.
 For example, include screenshots or links to videos that trigger the problem.

-Please also check whether you are able to open the YTAF options panel using the green button and include that information here.
+Please also check whether you are able to open the TAF options panel using the green button and include that information here.

 -->